Freeshman/Pylon-Basler-GIGE/README.md

 Version_0 will print the detail information of the camera and pixel in the console

 Version_1 and Version_2 ignore the detail information.
 But Version_2 support the filename with the directory in    the Capture function.

-Ex.For Version_1:Capture("xxxx");
+For Version_1:Capture("xxxx");

 For Version_2:Capture("test/xxxx")